ISLA is a serialized novel written by

 This is our first time jump of the story, back to 1983.
 I don't know how much people pay attention to that time marker but we’ll see if it causes confusion.

 And this is our first time seeing George's father in his element.
-We get a pretty good view of the ebb of his live.
+We get a pretty good view of the ebb of his life.
 And, of course, Kathryn who’s in a very different place than we’ve seen her so far.

 Let’s talk about George’s father for a minute.
 I don’t channel people often, in real life or in writing.
 I mean, there was a short while, maybe 3 or 4 days when I was a kid where I borrowed a pair of khakis and wore a white shirt to look like some cholos in my neighborhood.
 But, that was because of a girl.
 Anywhew… The first half of this chapter is an homage to my buddy